amitjoy/osgi-scr-graph/README.md

 This project comprises the following list of bundles -

-1. `in.bytehue.osgi.scr.graph` - The SCR Graph API and Implementation
+1. `in.bytehue.osgi.scr.graph` - The Service Component Runtime(SCR) Graph API and Implementation
 2. `in.bytehue.osgi.scr.graph.example` - Example project for usages

 ---------------------------------------------------------------------------------------------------------------